 Mick Cooper

-Mick Cooper is a Professor of Counselling Psychology at the University of Roehampton, and a practising counselling psychologist.
-Mick is author of a range of texts on person-centred, existential and pluralistic approaches to counselling and psychotherapy.
-His principal research interests are counselling in schools and the experience of relational depth.
+Mick Cooper is Professor of Counselling Psychology at the University of Roehampton and a practising counselling psychologist.
+Mick is author and editor of a range of texts on person-centred, existential, and relational approaches to therapy.
+Mick has led a series of research studies – both qualitative and quantitative – exploring the processes and outcomes of person-centred counselling with young people, and has published in a range of leading international psychotherapy journals.
+He is a Fellow of the British Association for Counselling and Psychotherapy and the Academy of Social Sciences.

 Books by Mick Cooper